-The 2008 Election Model projection exactly matched Obama’s 365 electoral votes and was within 0.2% of his 52.9% share, 9.5 million margin.
-But the forecast was too conservative.
-It was based on final likely voter (LV) polls that had Obama leading by 7%.
-Final registered voter (RV) polls had him leading by 13% – before undecided voters were allocated.
+The 2008 Election Model projection exactly matched Obama’s 365 electoral votes and was within 0.2% of his 52.9% share and 9.5 million margin.
+But the forecast was based on final likely voter (LV) polls that had Obama leading by 7%.
+Registered voter (RV) polls had him leading by 13% – before undecided voters were allocated.
 The landslide was denied.

-As always, the Final 2008 National Exit Poll was forced to match the recorded vote with impossible numbers and required 12 million more returning Bush than Kerry voters.
-As in 2004, the Final implied that that more Bush 2004 voters returned to vote in 2008 than were alive.
-Bush won the recorded vote by just 3.0 million.
+The Final 2008 National Exit Poll was forced to match the recorded vote by assuming there were 12 million more returning Bush than Kerry voters.
+Just as in 2004, the Final implied that more Bush 2004 voters than were still living returned to vote in 2008.
+Bush won the 2004 recorded vote by just 3.0 million.
 Kerry won the state exit polls by 52-47%.
-Assuming Kerry’s exit poll margin was correct, one would expect approximately 7 million more returning Kerry voters than Bush voters – a 19 million difference from the Final 2008 NEP.
+Assuming Kerry’s exit poll margin, one would expect approximately 7 million more returning Kerry voters than Bush voters – a 19 million difference from the Final 2008 NEP.

-The Final also indicated that there were 5 million returning third party voters – but only 1.2 million were recorded in 2004.
-Either the Final or the 2004 recorded third-party vote share was wrong.
+The Final also indicated that there were 5 million returning third party voters.
+But just 1.2 million third-party votes were recorded in 2004.
+Either the Final NEP or the recorded third-party vote share was wrong.

-The True Vote Model determined that Obama actually won by over 22 million votes and had 420 EV.
-His 58% share was within 0.1% of the unadjusted state exit poll aggregate (83,000 respondents).
+The True Vote Model determined that Obama won by over 22 million votes with a 58% share and had 420 EV.
+His 58% True vote share was within 0.1% of the unadjusted state exit poll aggregate (83,000 respondents).